Best tool for X · Sales outreach

 - Not-working signal: send volume rises while response-state quality and follow-up readiness stay ambiguous.

-- Monetization usefulness rule: move to premium only when unresolved opportunity cost is visible in this packet, not from urgency alone.
+- Monetization usefulness rule: move to premium only when unresolved opportunity cost is visible in this output, not from urgency alone.

 Always move forward